Iain05/Lightframe/Devlog/Logs.md

 3. set up the oracle cloud database
 4. Test everything through cloud and make sure there are no glaring issues with my whole tech stack
 5. Uploading images

+# June 25th, 2025
+holy shitballs i hate cloud services.
+I just want a free server man.
+I was like trying to do everything through oracle because i saw their crazy always free ampere tier thats like 24 GB and also their rates seem pretty decent for storage, database, and all that.
+But like I've spent two days running a script to automatically try and register one and they're just not available.
+So we pivoted to google. google has an "always free" tier as well (ill probably end up paying a bit for all the bandwidth on the bucket) and it lowkey sucks but itll get the job done.
+1 GB ram may not be happy.
+But it seems fine so far...?
+Anyway right now I'm running the backend dockerfile and if this is all good the next thing I need to do is set up a database and bucket but for google this time.
+Once I have a database set up I need to change the environment variables credentials to access it and then we should just be good to go?
+Hopefully we have all the hosting stuff done by tomorrow, and then I can actually try this at some scale and implement uploading and authentication.
+Fuck the build just paused.

+i am a god amongst man.
+Okay well the stupid google server sucks as well but like i got my database actually working remotely properly.
+We have to tunnel to it so like basically right
+`ssh -i C:/Users/Iain/.ssh/key_to_vm -L 3307:${db.private.ip}:3306 ubuntu@${vm.public.ip}`
+will tunnel the database at 3306 to our localhost at 3307.

+So then all i should need to do on my server is run that command to get the tunnel working, and then docker compose up and we should be balling.
+I also need to upload the jar because the server just crashes every time it tries to build the java project :skull:.